 To prevent injury or death, use a tractor equipped with a Roll-Over Protective System (ROPS).
+Keep foldable ROPS systems in "locked up" position at all times.
+Keep seat belt fastened.
 Do not paint over, remove or deface any safety signs or warning signs on your equipment.
 Observe all safety signs and practice the instruction on them.